 These field recordings include the roar of a grizzly bear which is sampled and blended with the human vocalist’s shrieks, to explore Gitk’a’ata visions of shared inter-species natures.
 Traditional drumming roots the music in the environment of its origin:

-Ifernach, a Metis musician from the Mi’kmaq Gaspé peninsula and part of the movement known as Metal Noir Québécois writes that until discovering the evocations of nature in black metal he had been inattentive to the landscapes around him, but ‘suddenly, everything became clear – it was a revelation’: “When I found Bathory, I felt the Scandinavian landscape screaming through the music.
+Ifernach, a Metis musician from the Mi’kmaq Gaspé peninsula and part of the movement known as Metal Noir Québécois writes that until he discovered the evocations of nature in black metal he had been inattentive to the landscapes around him, but ‘suddenly, everything became clear – it was a revelation’: “When I found Bathory, I felt the Scandinavian landscape screaming through the music.
 This is what I try to achieve with Ifernach: allowing my own land to speak through me”.
 Ifernach’s work began with self-released albums, but, as indigenous black metal gains ever greater presence, his early releases, such as his split with Pan-Amerikan Native Front, have been re-released on the indigenous record label Night of the Palemoon.

 Another indigenous black metal musician, Sgah'gahsowáh, who records as Blackbraid, released his first album in 2022 and talked at that time about his music being carried along on ‘a massive wave of native black metal this past year or two’.
 ‘Metal is based’, he says, ‘in emotion and conflict, which indigenous people are no strangers to, so I think a lot of us are drawn to music like metal or punk from a very early age’.

 As a child, Blackbraid was adopted by a white family in Mexico.
 “There are so many displaced Native Americans all over this continent”, he says, “and it’s a very common misconception that all of us grew up in a reservation and had access to tribal communities.
-I want to empower those people as well as all the people that are enrolled and living on reservations”.
+I want to empower those people as well as all the people that are enrolled and living on reservations” ( ).
 As soon as he was able, he returned North to live in the Adirondack mountains of upstate New York, where he worked as a carpenter before making music full-time.
 He frequently stresses his music’s connection to this landscape:

-I’ve lived in the wilderness and been an outdoorsman for most of my life…I tan, hunt, fish…I’m looking out of my window right now at 30,000 acres of wilderness…So, with Blackbraid, I kind of wanted to bring that to people through music…[to] let them see the world the way I see it.
+I’ve lived in the wilderness and been an outdoorsman for most of my life…I tan, hunt, fish…I’m looking out of my window right now at 30,000 acres of wilderness…So, with Blackbraid, I kind of wanted to bring that to people through music…[to] let them see the world the way I see it ( ).

 Blackbraid insists that the aesthetic moves he makes - from black-metal corpse paint to indigenous war paint, and from Satanic opposition to Christianity to decolonial resistance to Christian conversion - are small and obvious steps to take.

 Many bands, such as the Sámi project, Ruohtta, pursue similar logics, and take names from deities connected to specific places or environmental features.
 These include mountains and rivers but also wind directions or seasonal rains, whose personifications Christian mission interpreted as ‘demons’ and sought to banish from the landscape.
 Black metal’s “aesthetic heathenism” is adapted into an anti-colonial rallying cry, responding to colonizers’ insistence that deities exist only in sacred texts and a metaphysical beyond.
-The Sami festival, Rutta Rutta, has, like many indigenous events, become a focal point for global indigenous music, with bands such as the Polynesian Shepherd’s Reign, making the journey to perform.
+The Sámi festival, Rutta Rutta, has, like many indigenous events, become a focal point for global indigenous metal, with bands such as the Polynesian Shepherd’s Reign, making the journey to perform.

 Indigenous culture, and the aesthetics of Native American Black Metal, informs the most commercially successful branch of the genre on the continent: the Cascadian black metal of the Pacific Northwest.
-Wolves in the Throne Room were the first band to break out from the Cascadian scene.
+Wolves in the Throne Room were the first band to break out from this scene.
 Alongside the tremolo picking and raw production characteristic of black metal they built acoustic passages, ambient elements, and field recordings into a rich auditory ecology.
-As has become common for Cascadian bands, their first recordings were circulated with moss and leaves for packaging, while gigs took place deep in forests, without a stage, and often without the precise location even advertised.
-One early live review explained that Wolves in the Throne Room did justice to the chaos of nature as opposed to the ‘serene, peaceful…sunny days and baby seals’ of ‘Greenpeace types’.
+As has become common for Cascadian bands, their first recordings were circulated with moss and leaves for packaging, while gigs took place deep in forests, without a stage, and often without the precise location advertised.
+One early live review explained that Wolves in the Throne Room did justice to the chaos of nature as opposed to the ‘serene, peaceful…sunny days and baby seals’ of ‘Greenpeace types’ ( ).

 Soon, the band lived on a ten-acre, off-grid, forest farm with livestock and ‘a hundred varieties of veg’.
 Seeking an organic aesthetic, they rejected the most technological aspects of modern metal (such as recording on computers and using triggered drums or clicktracks), and discussed how this produced “the sound of paradox, ambiguity, confusion, being caught between two worlds that can’t be reconciled”.
 Sadness and anger at disconnection from the natural world, they argued, is fundamentally what black metal is about (though ‘we don’t romanticize the past, we criticize the present’).
 Their music is ‘an attempt to deal with intense feelings of sadness’, and the darkest aspects of modern life, not through acquiescence but catharsis: a way to move constructively through pain.
-‘For me’, said the drummer, Aaron Weaver,
+‘For me’, said Aaron Weaver,

-would not feel authentic to revel in that intense darkness that black metal accesses…I view it as a shamanic journey of sorts.
+it would not feel authentic to revel in that intense darkness that black metal accesses…I view it as a shamanic journey of sorts.
 The role of the shaman in traditional societies is through trance and through ritual to journey to the underworld and engage in a harrowing and dangerous journey in order to come back with some sort of knowledge…for the benefit of the community.
 I think that black metal is best viewed as that sort of process.
 You engage with these extremely dark ideas and feelings in order to gain some knowledge and power and in order to move beyond.

 This dark optimism is often expressed through the idea that the burning glare of extractive economics can be extinguished by fog, rain, or snow.
 The song ‘I will lay down my bones among the rocks and roots’ opens with ‘great fires’ that ‘rage outside of this wooded sanctuary’ until ‘quenched by a purifying rain’.